Translating the signage of Beijing into English

-Beijing will host the 2022 Winter Olympics, and translation is playing an incredibly important role in the city’s preparations.
+Beijing hosted the 2022 Winter Olympics, and translation played an incredibly important role in the city’s preparations.
 On March 27, 2018, the city’s government launched the “2018 Online Correction of Erroneous Public Sign Translations,” a kind of call to action to citizens of the world to help improve the accuracy of public signs that are translated into English.
-The initiative is quite genius, if you think about it – how many times have you been traveling only to notice that easy, simple translations (think extremely common menu items, for example) are misspelled or translated completely incorrectly.
-It begs the question as to how something so simple can go unnoticed.
-How could a business owner invest in getting menus printed without double checking the language?

 - “Racist Park”